No matter where you are in life right now, the time to plan for retirement and start saving is today.

 But even if you can't afford to put away 10% of your monthly income into a retirement fund, 5% will still help you start building those retirement savings.

 Another great way to save for retirement is to make smart, long-term investments.
-Investing works really well for retirement savings because good investing takes time.
+Investing works well for retirement savings because good investing takes time.
 There are also endless ways you could start investing for the future.
+You could try using a simple investment app to get you started.
+Then, once you're a little more comfortable with the stock market, you can start acquiring larger long-term financial assets for the future.

-One insurance plan you can look into for retirement is a Long-Term Care (LTC) Insurance plan.
+One insurance plan you can investigate for retirement is a Long-Term Care (LTC) Insurance plan.
 By purchasing an LTC plan, this insurance plan will protect your retirement savings and help pay for your long-term care, like a retirement home, should you need it later down the road.

 You can also start saving in a Health Savings Account (HSA) or a High-Deductible Health Plan (HDHP).
 A health savings plan will help you also save for future medical costs in retirement.